|

 You don't have to throw out that hose just because there is a

-hole in it.
+hole in it or you mark shifted during hose testing.
 Maybe the hole is close to an end where the hose can simply be

 shortened and the old end reinstalled on the remaining hose.
 Perhaps it is